GitHub Instructor Guide

 Student support

-• Share the GitHub Docs with your students, which include instructions on getting started with GitHub and links to videos.
+• Share the GitHub Documentation with your students, which include instructions on getting started with GitHub and links to videos.

 • Help students learn how to use Git, the version-control tool used to interact with repositories on GitHub, by connecting them to the Git documentation.